benchristel/process-to-processes/src/Fundamentals/Conflict.md

 <div class="summary-block">

-What happens when {{link SoftwareDevelopment/Force forces}} pull us in conflicting directions?
+What happens when {{link Forces}} pull us in conflicting directions?

 </div>